SusantoMandal/java11-module-spi/README.md

 ## Introduction
 ### Parent POM
-There is a single parent pom in a root folder which has 3 modules
+There is a single parent pom in a root folder which has 3 child modules
 - api
 - gui
 - impl